mmucklo/dbal/UPGRADE.md

 - Use of our low-overhead runtime deprecation API, details: https://github.com/doctrine/deprecations/

+# Upgrade to 4.4

+## Deprecated `service` connection parameter for `oci8` and `pdo_oci` connections.

+Using the `service` connection parameter to indicate that the value of the `dbname` parameter is the service name has been deprecated.
+Use the `servicename` parameter instead.

 # Upgrade to 4.3

 ## Deprecated support for MariaDB 10.5